-Let’s go through some of the key ones that can positively impact your company’s bottom line and really help it grow.
+So, let’s go through some key customer service representative skills that can positively impact your company’s bottom line and really help it grow.

 8 essential customer service skills that drive success

-The ability to understand what the other person might be going through is what empathy is all about, which makes it one of the most important skills in a customer service representative's skillset.
+The ability to understand what the other person might be going through is what empathy is all about, which makes it one of the most important skills for customer service.
 It can help to delve deeper into a particular problem and better control those stressful situations that customers find themselves in.

 It means that an agent who’s empathetic can put himself into customers’ shoes, greet them in a way that makes them feel heard and valued, and sincerely try to help.
 Even though there might be no way to solve a particular problem, empathy can at least lower the amount of frustration, making such interactions memorable and reflecting positively on the overall brand image.